NAPS: Attention-Based Fusion of Heterogeneous Physiological Signals: Appendix

 \textbf{HOMEPAP}.
 The Home Positive Airway Pressure dataset is a multi-site U.S. study on home PAP therapy \cite{Rosen2012}, with 246 PSGs considered in SLEEPYLAND.
-We consider the EEG signals (F4-M1, F3-M2, C4-M1, C3-M2, O2-M1, O1-M2, T4-M1, T3-M2) and EOG signals (E2-M1, E1-M2), originally recorded at 200 Hz, and scored according to AASM scoring rules.
+We consider the EEG (F4-M1, F3-M2, C4-M1, C3-M2, O2-M1, O1-M2, T4-M1, T3-M2), EOG (E2-M1, E1-M2), and EMG (center chin, left submentalis, right submentalis) signals originally recorded at 200 Hz, and scored according to AASM scoring rules.
 More info: \url{https://clinicaltrials.gov/ct2/show/NCT00642486}.
 We consider 62 recordings from the hold out set of SLEEPYLAND.

 \textbf{MESA}.
 The Multi-Ethnic Study of Atherosclerosis includes 2056 PSGs from adults aged 45–84 across four ethnic groups \cite{Chen2015}.
-EEG signals (Fz-Cz, C4-M1, CzOz) and EOG signals (E2-Fpz, E1-Fpz) were recorded at 256Hz, low-pass filtered at 100 Hz, and scored by sleep experts according to the AASM rules.
+EEG (Fz-Cz, C4-M1, CzOz), EOG (E2-Fpz, E1-Fpz), and EMG (Chin) signals were recorded at 256Hz, low-pass filtered at 100 Hz, and scored by sleep experts according to the AASM rules.
 More info: \url{ https://doi.org/10.25822/n7hq-c406}.
 We consider 150 recordings from the hold out set of SLEEPYLAND.

 \textbf{MNC}.
 The Mignot Nature Communications dataset comprises $\approx 1000$ PSGs used in \cite{Stephansen2018}.
-Sub-cohorts include CNC (78 PSGs, of which we consider 20 for NAP training), DHC (83 PSGs, of which we consider 22 for NAP training), and SSC (767 PSGs, of which we consider 150 for NAP training).
-EEG (C3-M2, C3, C4-M1, C4, Cz, F3-M2, F3, F4-M1, F4, O1-M2, O1, O2-M1, O2) and EOG signals (E1-M2 E1 E2-M1 E2) were recorded at 128Hz, and manually scored by sleep experts according to the AASM rules.
+Sub-cohorts include CNC (78 PSGs, of which we consider 20 for NAPS training), DHC (83 PSGs, of which we consider 22 for NAPS training), and SSC (767 PSGs, of which we consider 150 for NAPS training).
+EEG (C3-M2, C3, C4-M1, C4, Cz, F3-M2, F3, F4-M1, F4, O1-M2, O1, O2-M1, O2), EOG (E1-M2 E1 E2-M1 E2), and EMG (CChin, LChin, Chin) signals were recorded at 128Hz, and manually scored by sleep experts according to the AASM rules.
 More info: \url{https://doi.org/10.25822/00tc-zz78}.

 \textbf{MROS}.
 A subset of the Osteoporotic Fractures in Men study \cite{Blackwell2011}, with 3930 PSGs from older men ($>65$ years), most affected by sleep disorders.
-EEG (C4-A1, C3-A2) and EOG signals (ROC-A1, LOC-A2) were recorded at 256 Hz, and scored according to AASM rules.
+EEG (C4-A1, C3-A2), EOG (ROC-A1, LOC-A2), and EMG (LChin, RChin, LChin-RChin) signals were recorded at 256 Hz, and scored according to AASM rules.
 More info: \url{https://doi.org/10.25822/kc27-0425}.
 We consider 195 recordings from the hold out set of SLEEPYLAND.